codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-07-bn1.md

 ```

 Using the first client, the tester will issue a `UNWATCH` command, so that the first client stops watching the keys that were being previously watched.

 ```bash
 # Client 1
 > UNWATCH (Expecting "+OK\r\n")
 ```

-Using the first client, the tester will then try to execute a transaction
+Using the first client, the tester will then try to execute a transaction.

 ```bash
 # Client 1